ChanSuri/GymGenius/Occupancy monitoring and access control/README.md

 - [Service Configuration](#service-configuration)
 - [Shutdown and Cleanup](#shutdown-and-cleanup)

 ## Overview
 The **Occupancy Monitoring and Prediction Service** is a microservice designed to monitor and predict the occupancy of a gym.
-It uses MQTT to track entry and exit events, maintains historical data, and employs a linear regression model to predict future occupancy levels based on time slots and days of the week.
+It subscribes to MQTT topics to track entry and exit events and uses a linear regression model to predict future occupancy levels based on time slots and days of the week.
+The service dynamically retrieves MQTT broker information, time slots, and ThingSpeak details from the service catalog at startup.
 The service also publishes the current occupancy and predictions to specific MQTT topics.

 ## Features
+- **Dynamic Configuration**: The MQTT broker details, time slots, and ThingSpeak URL are fetched dynamically from the service catalog.
 - **MQTT Integration**: Subscribes to entry and exit events and updates the current occupancy accordingly.
 - **Occupancy Tracking**: Maintains historical data on occupancy by time slot and day of the week.
 - **Prediction Model**: Uses a linear regression model to predict future occupancy levels.
 - **Data Publishing**: Publishes current occupancy and predicted occupancy to MQTT topics.

 ## Installation

 ### Prerequisites
 - Python 3.x
+- Required libraries:
-- `paho-mqtt` library
+  - `paho-mqtt`
-- `numpy` library
+  - `numpy`
+  - `pandas`
-- `scikit-learn` library
+  - `scikit-learn`
+  - `requests`

 ## Usage

 ### Service Registration
-The service registers itself at startup by calling the `register_service` function.
+The service registers itself with a Service Catalog at startup using the `register_service` function from registration_functions.py.

+### Dynamic Configuration from the Service Catalog
+At startup, the service retrieves the following information from the service catalog via a GET request:
+  - **MQTT Broker and Port**: The service fetches the MQTT broker IP and port from the service catalog.
+  - **Time Slots**: The service dynamically retrieves the time slots configuration to track and predict gym occupancy.
+  - **ThingSpeak URL**: The service retrieves the URL for fetching historical data.

 The service will connect to the MQTT broker and begin listening for entry and exit events.
 It will update the current occupancy, record historical data, and publish predictions.